AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/page-variables.md

 **Agregar cliques em links altamente dinâmicos** {#section_BA730A0393B149DDBCAA272C3C23A1C5}

-If your site is highly dynamic, and links on some pages change throughout the day, *`s_objectID`* may used to identify the location of a link on the page.
-If *`s_objectID`* is set to "top left 1" or "top left 2," which represents the first link in the top left of the page for example, then all links that appear in that location (or that have *`s_objectID`* set to the same value) are reported together with visitor click map.
-If you don't use *`s_objectID`*, you see the number of times that a specific link was clicked, but you lose insight into how all the other links in that location were used by visitors to your site.
+If your site is highly dynamic, and links on some pages change throughout the day,  may used to identify the location of a link on the page. *`s_objectID`* If  is set to "top left 1" or "top left 2," which represents the first link in the top left of the page for example, then all links that appear in that location (or that have  set to the same value) are reported together with visitor click map. *`s_objectID`**`s_objectID`* If you don't use *`s_objectID`*, you see the number of times that a specific link was clicked, but you lose insight into how all the other links in that location were used by visitors to your site.

 **Clique separados combinados** {#section_1AE91FB8A2D3423CBE064ACF02FEEA47}

-If the *`pageName`* variable on your site is used to show the section or template a visitor is viewing, rather than the specific page the visitor is viewing, you may want to use *`s_objectID`* to separate links that appear on multiple versions of that page template.
+Se a *`pageName`* variável do site for usada para mostrar a seção ou o modelo que um visitante está visualizando, em vez da página específica que o visitante está visualizando, você pode usar *`s_objectID`* para separar os links que aparecem em várias versões desse modelo de página.
 Por exemplo, se você tiver um modelo de página para todos os produtos do seu site, provavelmente há um link para sua homepage e para a caixa de pesquisa desse modelo em todas as páginas.
 Se você quiser ver como esses links são usados em uma base de produtos individuais (em vez de uma base de modelo), poderá preencher *`s_objectID`* com valor do produto específico, como "prod 123789 página inicial" ou "prod 123789 pesquisa".
 Once completed, [!UICONTROL Activity Map] reports on those links at an individual product basis.

-**Melhorar[!UICONTROL a precisão do Mapa]de atividade**{#section_08B3406821294DCCABEEB99C90CF5C52}
+**Improve[!UICONTROL Activity Map]Accuracy** {#section_08B3406821294DCCABEEB99C90CF5C52}

 Em alguns casos, os navegadores diferentes do Internet Explorer, Firefox, Netscape, Opera e Safari não são suportados.
 Embora seja um percentual pequeno, ele conta para alguns cliques e outras métricas.
 Use *`s_objectID`* within links to uniquely identify the addresses the browser reporting issue.
 Este é um exemplo de como atualizar seus links para usar a *`s_objectID`*: